 OJIB 1100: Ojibwemowin I

 Credits: 4

 Offered: Fall Semester

-Goal Areas: Core Requirement
+Goal Areas: 6 or 8 (Core Requirement)

 Prerequisites: None

-Delivery Method: Classroom
+Delivery Method: Classroom, Hybrid, Online

 This course is an introduction to the language of the Ojibwe.
 It emphasizes developing skills in vocabulary, grammar, literacy, conversation, and cultural competency and understanding in order to provide a foundation for continued language use in everyday life.